dgarage/LightningBenchmarks/README.md

 ![Artifacts](images/Artifacts.png)

-## System overview

-The following procedure happens when you run `run` script:
+The following happens when if you `run` script:

 1. `run` calls `dotnet run` which build and run the project
 2. The project starts `BenchmarkDotnet` based on the [configuration](bench/Lightning.Bench/BenchmarkConfiguration.cs).